Ignatius Abdulmasih II

-Ignatius Abded Mshiho II (17 January 1854 - 30 August 1915) was the Patriarch of Antioch, and head of the Syriac Orthodox Church from 1895 until his deposition in 1903.
+Ignatius Abdulmasih II (17 January 1854 - 30 August 1915) was the Patriarch of Antioch, and head of the Syriac Orthodox Church from 1895 until his deposition in 1903.

 Early life

-Abded Mshiho was born in the village of Qal’at Mara, east of Mardin, in 1854 and at the age of 12, in 1866, he joined the Monastery of Mor Hananyo where he began his education.
+Abdulmasih was born in the village of Qal’at Mara, east of Mardin, in 1854 and at the age of 12, in 1866, he joined the Monastery of Mor Hananyo where he began his education.
 Seven years later, in 1873, he entered the monastic orders, becoming a monk.
-In 1875, Abded Mshiho was ordained as priest, and in 1886, he was consecrated as a bishop.
+In 1875, Abdulmasih was ordained as priest, and in 1886, he was consecrated as a bishop.

-After the death of Patriarch Ignatius Peter IV in 1894, a rivalry began between Abded Mshiho and Gregorius Abded Sattuf, later Moran Mor Ignatius Abded Aloho II, metropolitan bishop of Homs and Hama, to be elected to the patriarchal throne.
+After the death of Patriarch Ignatius Peter IV in 1894, a rivalry began between Abdulmasih and Gregorius Abded Sattuf, later Moran Mor Ignatius Abded Aloho II, metropolitan bishop of Homs and Hama, to be elected to the patriarchal throne.
 According to American missionaries operating in Syria at the time, the Ottoman government interfered and intimidated bishops based on the highest bidder.
-However, in 1895, Abded Mshiho was elected and consecrated patriarch, upon which he assumed the patriarchal name Ignatius.
+However, in 1895, Abdulmasih was elected and consecrated patriarch, upon which he assumed the patriarchal name Ignatius.